 I can be someone else.
 You can be someone else.
 We can be strangers.
 We can be best friends.
 Sharing secrets and pouring over every little detail of our newfound loves …

 Is it an orientation?
-Is it an addiction?
-Is it a symptom of something wrong with me?
+Or is it a symptom of something wrong with me?

-It’s probably a little bit of all of those things.
-I never claimed to be happy, healthy and whole.
+It’s probably a little bit of both.
+Hey nobody’s prefect.
 We were the maladjusted ones, they said.

-I believe my heart will lead me to the healing it needs.
-And relationship is the catalyst for personal growth.
-The more the merrier I say.
-I will follow my heart and live out my truth.
+My heart will lead me to what it needs.
+Relationship is a catalyst for personal growth.
+So maybe I should just follow my heart and live out my truth?
 I’m sure my soul will find it’s way.

-In the words of Chris Cornell (Rest his Soul) “To be yourself is all that you can do.”
+“To be yourself is all that you can do.”
+Chris Cornell.
+RIP.